juliajamileg/huskyci-site/docs/guides/integrating-with-sonar.md

 ## Settings

-huskyCI can export its output to [SonarQube](https://www.sonarqube.org/) using CI artifacts.
-It is very important to mention that huskyCI's stage should be executed prior to the SonarQube's stage:
+HuskyCI can export its output to [SonarQube](https://www.sonarqube.org/) using CI artifacts.
+It is very important to mention that HuskyCI's stage should be executed prior to the SonarQube's stage:

 <p align="center"> <img src="/img/sonar-stage.png" scale="10"/></p>

 ### sonar-project.properties

-Add to the `sonar-project.properties` file the `sonar.externalIssuesReportPaths` flag to `./huskyCI/sonarqube.json` so that SonarQube can consume huskyCI JSON output:
+Add to the `sonar-project.properties` file the `sonar.externalIssuesReportPaths` flag to `./huskyCI/sonarqube.json` so that SonarQube can consume HuskyCI JSON output:

 ```yml
 sonar.externalIssuesReportPaths=./huskyCI/sonarqube.json